CharlesPCodes/BBWWebscrape/README.md

 A script that runs everyday to grab the top deals from the Bath and Body Works website.

+**You need to open the wb.py file and fill in any missing information**

 Instructions to schedule script to run everyday:

 1. Open Task Scheduler